archana-rg/ml-practical-apps/README.md

 2. Fill null values or remove them
 3. Fix all structural issues

+Removing Duplicates:
 With the duplicates removed our dataset size is : (12610, 26)

+Fill null values or remove:
 ##### <font color='blue'>The `car` column was dropped as filling it based on other columns would only be redundant anyway.</font>

 For the `Bar` `CoffeeHouse` `CarryAway` `RestaurantLessThan20`  `Restaurant20To50` columns the following approach was used:
-#### <font color='blue'> Find the high, low, median acceptance rate for coupun type and use them to fill the missing values</font>
+#### <font color='blue'> Find the high, low, median acceptance rate for coupon type and use them to fill the missing values</font>

 Let X be one of `Bar` `CoffeeHouse` `CarryAway` `RestaurantLessThan20`  `Restaurant20To50`
-1. Group data by X, coupon and find mean value of Y
+1. Group data by (X, coupon) and find mean value of Y
-2. Use the dataframe above to get the highest mean for coupon=X and its corresponding X value
+2. Use the dataframe above to get the highest mean for coupon that is same category as X and its corresponding X value
-3. Do the same to get lowest mean for coupon=X and its corresponding X value
+3. Do the same to get lowest mean for coupon that is same category as X and its corresponding X value
-4. The above two can be used to fill the missing values when coupon=X and Y is 1 or 0
+4. The above two can be used to fill the missing values when coupon is same category as X and Y is 1 or 0
-5. For those missing values where coupon is not same as X, get the median mean value and its label.
+5. For those missing values where coupon is not same category as X, get the median mean value and its label and use it to fill.

+Fix Structural issues:
 After fixing all the structural issues, the dtypes look like this:

 destination             object